-Mark Chen’s area of specialization is particle astrophysics.
-Cosmologists already know that particle properties deeply influence the evolution of the universe: from the time of inflation, through big bang nucleosynthesis, into the formation of galaxies and other structures, and into the present.
+Mark Chen specializes in astroparticle physics.
+Cosmologists know that particle properties deeply influence the evolution of the Universe: from the time of inflation, through Big Bang nucleosynthesis and the formation of large-scale structure, to the present day.

 NSERC John C. Polanyi Award, 2006

 Premier’s Research Excellence Award, 2003

 John S. Stemple Memorial Prize in Physics, 1993

 Aharmim, B. et al. "Combined Analysis of all Three Phases of Solar Neutrino Data from the Sudbury Neutrino Observatory."
 Phys.
 Rev. C 88 (August 2013): 025501.

 Chen, M.C.
 "Geoneutrino Detection."
 In Treatise on Geochemistry, edited by H.D.
 Holland and K.K.
 Turekian, 443–53.
 Vol. 15.
 2nd ed.
 Elsevier, 2014.